sheldonsebastian/Ironman-Competition-Analysis/README.md

 We notice from above graph that most number of participants are from age division of 35-39 years, followed by 30-34 years.
 PRO athletes participating in race are 6th highest value and highlighted in red.

-### 7. What is performance of a division?
+### g.
+What is performance of a division?

 <img src="images/newplot20.png">

 From above graph we conclude that PRO athletes are the best performing division, followed by 30-34 age division, followed by 25-29 age division.
 Age cannot be a determining factor alone for performance, since here older participants perform better than younger participants.

-### 8. How does USA perform in comparison to the rest of the world?
+### h.
+How does USA perform in comparison to the rest of the world?

 We now compare the overall performance time of USA with rest of the world.